Conseils et astuces pour rédiger en anglais

 - Motor transport has developed massively since the start of the 20th century. (present prefect simple - describing a state of being which began in the past and continues into the present).

-- I have been in a meeting since 9:00 am. (present perfect continuous - used for a more immediate, on-going action which started in the past and is continuing in the present, or still has an impact on the present).
+- I have been working hard since 9:00 am. (present perfect continuous - used for a more immediate, on-going action which started in the past and is continuing in the present, or still has an impact on the present).

 "For": is used with a duration of time and may be used in the past, the present or the future, eg: